OpenClaw Reference (Mirrored)

 • gateway.port, gateway.bind: WebSocket host/port.

-• gateway.auth.mode, gateway.auth.token, gateway.auth.password: WebSocket auth (token/password).
+• gateway.auth.mode, gateway.auth.token, gateway.auth.password: shared-secret WebSocket auth.

-• gateway.auth.mode: "trusted-proxy": reverse-proxy auth for browser clients (see Trusted Proxy Auth).
+• gateway.auth.mode: "trusted-proxy": reverse-proxy auth for browser clients behind an identity-aware non-loopback proxy source (see Trusted Proxy Auth).

 • gateway.remote.url, gateway.remote.token, gateway.remote.password: remote gateway target.